Arithmetic Levi-Civita connection: Connections

 indexed by $i\in \{1,...,n\}$. \end{definition}

-The transversal Levi-Civit\`{a} connection can be viewed as an analogue of the ``standard" Levi-Civit\`{a} connection in classical differential geometry; this is not clear a priori and will be explained in the Appendix by way of introducing differential geometric analogues of our vertical and mixed Levi-Civit\`{a} connections.
+The transversal Levi-Civita connection can be viewed as an analogue of the ``standard" Levi-Civita connection in classical differential geometry; this is not clear a priori and will be explained in the Appendix by way of introducing differential geometric analogues of our vertical and mixed Levi-Civita connections.
 In some sense the vertical and mixed versions of these connections turn out to be more fundamental than then transversal one.

 Assume the notation of Theorem \ref{levi Civita} and consider the matrices

 If $C_i=(C_{ijk})$ then, clearly,

 We will show: